anuragchvn-blip/-solana-tip-overlay/README.md

 const storage = new LowdbAdapter('./db.json');
 const sdk = new SolanaTipSDK(storage, {
   indexer: {
+    cluster: 'mainnet-beta',
-    cluster: 'devnet', // or 'mainnet-beta'
+    rpcUrl: process.env.RPC_URL, // Use Helius or other provider
-    pollInterval: 2500
+    pollInterval: 5000
   }
 });